 Starting a business is exciting, but it is also full of hidden traps.
-Many first time founders focus only on ideas and motivation, but ignore the mistakes that can quietly damage their growth.
+Many first-time founders focus only on ideas and motivation, but ignore the mistakes that can quietly damage their growth.

-The truth is, most startups do not fail because of lack of passion.
+The truth is, most startups do not fail because of a lack of passion.
 They fail because of wrong decisions, poor planning, and avoidable mistakes.

 If you are starting your journey, this guide will help you stay aware and avoid the most common startup traps.